“If candidate sourcing is a marketing job then job description is your sales pitch!”. Hence always write good job description.

 We have seen job descriptions that are clearly not function of single employee.
 It can put off a potential candidate.
 It rather suggests that your organization does not understand the role well.

 This generally happens with completely new kind of role.
 When you are not clear about the role then you should talk to professionals outside.
 Seek guidance.
-Do more research to understand the exact nature of the job.
+To write a good job description, do more research to understand the exact nature of the job.
+Observe how that role is defined across industry.

 This is a great opportunity to tell story about your organization.
 You can include video testimonials of your organization.
 Write about your companies future goals.
 Describe why candidate should join your company!